aappddeevv/scalajs-friendly-source-map-loader/README.md

 ...
 ```

-Loaders are used right to lift so the normal source-map-loader will run first
+Loaders are used right to left so the normal source-map-loader will run first
-but *ignore* the scala.js output leaving the scala js file to the friendly loader.
+but *ignore* the scala.js output leaving the scala js file to the friendly
+loader. `scalapath` is a resolved path to your scala.js compiler output file.